CRS-Newsfetch/crs-newsfetch/crs_newsfetch/publication-scraper/README.md

-# Publication Scraper for CrossRef and Google Scholar
+# Scraper for CrossRef and Scholarly

 This program contains two scripts that scrape publication data from **CrossRef** and **Google Scholar**.
 You can specify date ranges for the CrossRef scraper, and the results are saved in CSV files.